-Licensing 1.
-To consider all matters which under the Local 1-Functions can

-Committee Authorities (Functions and Responsibilities) be delegated in

-(11 Members of (England) Regulations 2000 are required not to accordance with

-the Authority) be the responsibility of the Executive, save for agreed policy.

-No Executive those matters delegated to other Committees of 11 (inclusive)

-Member other the Council or reserved to Council.

-than the Lead

-Member(s) with 2.
-To carry out functions in relation to health and

-responsibility for safety, except where this relates to the Council in A Licensing

-Licensing its capacity as employer.
-Hearing Sub

-functions.
-Not Committee will

-the Mayor 3.
-To determine all functions not reserved to Full be appointed to

-Council in connection with: hear licensing

-Private hire and hackney carriages, applications

-including where individuals have been referred to

-convicted of offences, there is other cause Committee.

-for concern about suitability or officers

-consider it appropriate to refer the matter Most

-to the committee.
-Operational

-Setting conditions, fares and fees and aspects fall to be

-charges for private hire and hackney dealt with by

-carriage licensing.
-Officers under

-Licensing Act 2003. the Scheme of
+T Licensing Committee (11 Members of 1.
+To consider all matters which under the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 are required not to 4- Functions can be delegated in accordance with agreed policy. the Authority) No Executive Member other than the Lead be the responsibility of the Executive, save for those matters delegated to other Committees of the Council or reserved to Council.
+11 (inclusive) Member(s) with responsibility for Licensing functions.
+Not the Mayor 2.
+To carry out functions in relation to health and safety, except where this relates to the Council in its capacity as employer.
+3. To determine all functions not reserved to Full Council in connection with: Private hire and hackney carriages, including where individuals have been convicted of offences, there is other cause for concern about suitability or officers consider it appropriate to refer the matter to the committee.
+Setting conditions, fares and fees and charges for private hire and hackney carriage licensing.
+Licensing Act 2003.
 Gambling Act 2005.
-Delegation.

-Food safety and control

-Animal health, welfare, safety and control

-Other licensing and registration functions

-including caravan site licences, markets

-and street trading, scrap yards, sports

-grounds, special treatments and sex

-establishments.

-4. To approve policy and fees and charges for the

-above functions where these are not executive

-functions or reserved to Council.

-1. To determine annually the number and allocation

-of Hackney Carriages.

-2. Within the Policy Framework agreed by the

-Council to determine operational guidelines on

-Taxi Licensing.

-Body Functions Delegation of

-Responsible T unotiono Functions

-i unotiono
+Food safety and control Animal health, welfare, safety and control Other licensing and registration functions A Licensing Hearing Sub Committee will be appointed to hear licensing applications referred to Committee.
+Most Operational aspects fall to be dealt with by Officers under the Scheme of Delegation. including caravan site licences, markets and street trading, scrap yards, sports grounds, special treatments and sex establishments.
+To approve policy and fees and charges for the above functions where these are not executive functions or reserved to Council.
+To determine annually the number and allocation of Hackney Carriages.
+2. Within the Policy Framework agreed by the Council to determine operational guidelines on Taxi Licensing.
+Body Responsible Functions Delegation of Functions

 3. To consider and determine applications for licences for Private Hire Vehicles, operators and drivers and Hackney Carriage drivers where (1) the individuals involved have been convicted of traffic or other offences (2) Where the CRB checks on an individual gives cause for concern with regard to their suitability as a fit and proper person to hold such a license (3) in any other special circumstances where the Officers consider it appropriate to refer the matter to the Committee.

+A Licensing

+Hearing Sub

+Committee will

+be appointed to

+hear licensing

+applications

+referred to

+Committee.

-A Licensing Hearing Sub Committee will be appointed to hear licensing applications referred to Committee.
-To exercise the functions of the Licensing Act 2003.
+- 4. To exercise the functions of the Licensing Act 2003. - 5.
 To exercise the functions of the Gambling Act 2005.

 To determine conditions of licences; set fares and charges; and to determine the extent of delegation to Officers regarding the issue or suspension of licences under Part II of the Local Government (Miscellaneous Provisions) Act 1976 relating to Hackney Carriages and Private Hire Vehicles and to authorise enforcement action.

 7. To hear and determine any appeal against a decision of the Director for Adults and Communities taken under delegated powers to refuse an application for approval of premises or to revoke any approval previously granted under the Marriage Act 1994.

 To consider and determine applications for the exhibition of films which have not been allocated a film category by the British Board of Film Classification.

-To determine such other licensing appeals or other licensing matters referred by the Officers from time to time including but not restricted to: Private Places of Entertainment Public Entertainment Sex Establishments Street Trading.
+To determine such other licensing appeals or other licensing matters referred by the Officers from time to time including but not restricted to:

+Private Places of Entertainment

+Public Entertainment

+Sex Establishments

+Street Trading.